 - ensure the packaging is opened by workers trained in the safe handling and unpacking of the contents.

-- don’t open packaging while the load is suspended i.e. the packaging should be fully supported on an A-frame or similarly designed structure before any straps are cut.
+- don’t open packaging while the load is suspended i.e. the packaging should be supported on an A-frame or similarly designed structure before any straps are cut.

 - packs of glass sheets should be restrained prior to any straps being cut.